protosens/monorepo.cljc/module/maestro.plugin.quickdoc/API.md

    Selects modules that have an `:maestro.plugin.quickdoc.path/output` in their alias data specifying where the markdown file should be written to.
 Source paths are based on `:extra-paths`.

-   For options, see the Quickdoc documentation.
+   Quickdoc options may be provided under `:maestro.plugin.quickdoc/option+`.

    Prints which modules have produced documentation where.